Martin-Fahrenberger/GTestimate/README.md

 library(GTestimate)
 library(Seurat)
 data('pbmc_small')
-GTestimate(pbmc_small)
+pbmc_small <- GTestimate(pbmc_small)
 ```

 ## Credit

-The core implementation of the Good-Turing estimator in C++ has been adapted from Aaron Lun's implementation for the edgeR package.
+The core implementation of the simple Good-Turing estimator in C++ has been adapted from Aaron Lun's implementation for the edgeR R-package.
-His implementation was in turn based on Geoffrey Sampson's C code.
+His implementation was in turn based on Geoffrey Sampson's C code acessible at https://www.grsampson.net/D_SGT.c